 Welcome to a post that explores remedies to the nonsense many of us deal with day in, day out.
 A big part of what makes the hamster wheel such a crap sandwich is the inefficient way we work.

-So let’s experiment and see if this nifty paperback, It Doesn’t Have to Be Crazy at Work, by authors Jason Fried and David Heinemeier Hansson has truly actionable bits between its covers.
+Work life balance books are a dime a dozen.
+But this one is the real deal: It Doesn’t Have to Be Crazy at Work, by authors Jason Fried and David Heinemeier Hansson has actionable bits between the covers.
+Some of it seemingly counterintuitive to traditional office managers, and that’s a GOOD thing for modern, successful businesses.

 The thing I like about this surprisingly quick and engaging 240 pages is that its contents are completely unexpected.
 Here we have a tech product company (Basecamp) that’s been around since 1999 and has essentially done everything counter-intuitive to what you’d expect of a youngish innovation firm.